ms/buildtogether.tech/src/teams/index.md

 feedback loop: white and Asian men pursue certain career paths because they have high status (they want to be "real programmers"), and the fact that they are pursuing those careers is what maintains their higher status.
-It also creates a [% i "allocating work!confirmation loop" "confirmation loop!allocating work" %][% g confirmation_loop %]confirmation loop[% /g %][% /i %]: since women and people of color get fewer chances to do certain tasks, they are less good at them, which "confirms" the initial bias.
+It also creates a [% i "allocating work!confirmation loop" "confirmation loop!allocating work" %][% g confirmation_loop "confirmation loop" %][% /i %]: since women and people of color get fewer chances to do certain tasks, they are less good at them, which "confirms" the initial bias.